What Is Critical Illness Insurance and What Does It Cover?

 Our lives are constantly changing.
 Unfortunately, not all of those changes are positive.
-In one year, more than 795,000 people will have a stroke, 735,000 will have a heart attack, and 1.7 million will be diagnosed with cancer.1 When facing these kinds of medical challenges, the last thing you want to think about is the financial effect of your illness.
+In one year, more than 795,000 people will have a stroke,1 805,000 will have a heart attack,2,3 and an estimated 1.8 million will be diagnosed with cancer.4 When facing these kinds of medical challenges, the last thing a person wants to think about is the potential .
 Thankfully, that is where critical illness insurance can help.

 What Is Critical Illness Insurance?

 Critical illness insurance is a type of supplemental insurance plan.
-Like other supplemental plans, critical illness insurance can help fill the gaps in your health insurance coverage in the event of an unexpected medical event.
+Like other supplemental insurance plans, critical illness insurance can help pay the expenses left by your health insurance coverage in the event of an unexpected medical event.

 If you experience a qualifying illness, critical illness insurance policies pay out lump-sum cash benefits directly to you.
-Qualifying events often include:*
+Qualifying events can include:*

 Because you get the benefits paid directly to you, you can use your benefit amount in whatever way you need (out-of-pocket medical costs, mortgage payments, or even transportation expenses).
 But don’t wait for an illness to strike before getting critical illness insurance.
 You cannot purchase this type of plan after an illness has been diagnosed.
 In order to receive the cash benefit of a policy, you must be first diagnosed after the waiting period of your policy.